 Hotel Review of The Grosvenor Hotel, Victoria, London

-From tie to time when travelling you will want to splash out and go for a bit of luxury.
+From time to time when travelling, you will want to splash out and go for a bit of luxury.
 In 2013 when planning a trip to London I was looking for a nice hotel.
-I knew of 2 very good hotels, the Blakemore Hotel and the Park Plaza Hotel however these were not what I was looking for.
+I knew of 2 very good hotels, the Blakemore Hotel and the Park Plaza Hotel, however, these were not what I was looking for.
 I found some excellent TripAdvisor reports for the Grosvenor Hotel Victoria London and noticed it had a Chinese Restaurant, the Grand Imperial, attached which clinched the deal.

-The Grosvenor Hotel was booked and prior to arrival I had a very nice pre-arrival courtesy call which I though was a nice touch.
+The Grosvenor Hotel was booked and prior to arrival, I had a very nice pre-arrival courtesy call which I thought was a nice touch.

 The History of the Grosvenor Hotel, London

 As with most of the major city railway stations in the UK, back in the day of steam locomotion, hotels were attached to thee stations.
 The Grosvenor was built by Sir John Kelk’s company.
 The Grosvenor is very much luxury and lavish and the grandest hotel in London.
 The Grosvenor opened to the public in 1862 a year after Victoria station opened.
 The original 1st class railway lounge is now the Reunion cocktail bar.
 The millionaire and Bellini cocktails here are worth a try.

 On the day of travel, we actually arrived very late thanks to a strategically planned Irish airport strike.
 However, we arrived at the Grosvenor Hotel just after midnight and had a very pleasant check-in and proceeded to the room.
 Even with our late arrival, nothing was a problem and the staff was ever courteous.
 You will be greeted very well and the check-in was very well polished.